 A: Yes, however, during Winter break there is a flat rate fee of $250.00 no matter how long you stay.
 Dining points are not included and limited dining facilities are open during breaks.
-Morrison and Dryden Halls will be open for break and students from other buildings will need to temporarily relocate to those buildings during the break if they choose to stay on campus.
+Morrison Hall is the winter break housing facility.
+All students staying over winter break will relocate to Morrison hall.

 Q: Does completing a housing application serve as confirmation of my enrollment to Eastern Washington University?

 A: No. If you have not confirmed your intent to attend Eastern, it is important that you do so.
 Please confirm by either (1) going to http://www.ewu.edu/confirm, (2) sending in the confirmation card located in your Acceptance Packet (be sure your name and student ID number are on the card), OR (3) calling Admissions at (509)359-2397.

 Q: Who are the staff in my hall?